wileyyugioh/NylonSock/README.md

 [![Build Status](https://travis-ci.org/wileyyugioh/NylonSock.svg)](https://travis-ci.org/wileyyugioh/NylonSock)

-A C++ interface for the C UNIX Sockets Library
+A C++11 interface for the C UNIX Sockets Library

 The function names should remain unchanged resulting in easy understanding and porting.